 Duramax's StoreAway shed is a must-have if you're in need of an affordable storage space.

-Garden equipment, bikes, BBQs and power tools will all fit into this shed, which features a wide opening roof and doors to enable easy accessibility.
-Its 850L capacity means it can also store two 120L garbage bins.
+You might not be able to set up a pool table in it, but garden equipment, bikes, BBQs and power tools will all fit into this storage-only shed, which features a wide opening roof and doors to enable easy accessibility.
+Its 850L capacity means it can also store two 120L garbage bins, while a 1,200L version is also available.

-It also features a lockable latch for added security, it is UV resistant and weatherproof, and includes built-in shelf support.
+Furthermore, there's a a lockable latch for added security, it's UV resistant and weatherproof, and includes built-in shelf support.
+It's incredible value for money.

 3. Palram Skylight Plastic Shed